ModelarData/Utilities/README.md

   the state of a repository is correct before or after a specific action has been performed.

+- [Python library testing script](Library-Tester) written in [Python 3](https://www.python.org/) to test the different endpoints of the ModelarDB Python library.

 - [ModelarDB evaluator](ModelarDB-Evaluator) written in
   [Rust](https://www.rust-lang.org/) to evaluate how well [ModelarDB](https://github.com/ModelarData/ModelarDB-RS) compresses a data set